ArshiaA665/Travel_Agency/README.md

 ![image](https://github.com/ArshiaA665/Travel_Agency/assets/62689369/9430351b-8c82-4bac-896d-d2fe12da34af)

-yayyy! it works now we go back to our terminal on the vscode and run "npm run dev":
+yayyy! it works!
+Now we go back to our terminal on the vscode and run "npm run dev":
 ![image](https://github.com/ArshiaA665/Travel_Agency/assets/62689369/bc4a3226-9719-4700-b7bd-6fbfedba361e)

 now go to the sign up page on your localhost and fill out the labels: